Weight Training Plateau – 5 Tips to Push You Through

 At some point everyone will get stuck with their workouts and stop seeing results in the mirror.
 This is the dreaded weight training plateau stage and this article will point out 5 of the most effective ways to break the plateau and push you through to the next level of gaining more muscle.

-If you’re female or a male who doesn’t want to get bulky hopefully other articles on this site have shown you that it takes muscle to burn fat, and the more muscle you have the higher your resting metabolic rate will be.
+If you’re female or a male who doesn’t want to get bulky hopefully other articles on this site have shown you that it takes muscle to burn fat (& take this to the next level with my article Lose Fat Not Muscle), and the more muscle you have the higher your resting metabolic rate will be.
 This means you will be burning more calories at rest if you have more muscle.
-There are more many more benefits of having a little more muscle such as protection of your joints and muscles and you can always cut back by adding more cardio.

 Before we jump into this it should be noted that you should have been working out continuously for at least 6-8 weeks before determining that you are in a plateau stage.
 This is the amount of time it takes for you body to become unresponsive to your regular routine.
+One thing you may want to also try at this stage is to supplement with a pre-workout energy booster which will really catapult you to training at a more intense level – try one of these: Muscle Pharm Assault or SuperPump 250.

 If you haven’t then you know what to do…go to the workouts and trainig section of this website and pick a workout that you feel is right for you (you may want to pick from the ultra popular Men’s Workout Routines or Women’s Workout Routines).